rasbir9119/example-repo/Instructions.md

 now use the command git push origin main u will prompted to sign through browser, enter your credential only once. once the command responds success, cehck the repository is updated with new file.

+#WE CAN also include the changes in the file and add them to the repository.